 Can prostate cancer treatment affect your quality of life?

 Your age and overall health will make a difference in how treatment may affect your quality of life.
 Any health problems you have before you’re treated, especially urinary, bowel or sexual function problems, will affect how you recover.
-Both surgery and radiation can cause urinary incontinence (leaking urine) or impotence (not being able to have an erection).
+Men can experience urinary incontinence or erectile dysfunction as a result of surgery or radiation therapy.

 You can take action now to reduce your risk of prostate cancer later on